Everything you need to know about March for Our Lives

 Here's everything you need to know about the upcoming "March for Our Lives."

-When is the march?"March for Our Lives" will begin at noon ET on Saturday, more than five weeks after the deadly school shooting.
+When is the march?The main "March for Our Lives" event in Washington, D.C., will begin at noon ET on Saturday, more than five weeks after the deadly school shooting.

 There have been other events in support of the shooting survivors, including a National School Walkout on March 14 that lasted for 17 minutes to honor those killed a month earlier in Parkland and to protest gun violence across the country.